 Open-ended investment companies (OEICs) and unit trusts (mutual funds) offer a way to pool your money with others and invest in a range of assets, both in the UK and overseas as offshore investments.
 The fund manager will invest in everything from bonds to shares to property, and they’ll manage the portfolio.
 The value of your shares (in an OEIC) or unit (in a unit trust) will go up and down depending on the value of the assets in the fund.
 They’re called ‘open-ended’ because the company or trust can issue more shares or units whenever they want to.

 OEICs and unit trusts are generally less risky than traditional stock market shares because they spread the risk across lots of investments.
 Also, a professional manages the fund for you (for a fee).
 With OEICs and unit trusts, you can usually sell your shares/units at any time, making them liquid, but some will only allow you to sell them at specified times, such as once a year or once a month.

-These types of investments include private equity, hedge funds and venture capital, along with more unusual assets such as fine art, wine and antiques.
+These types of investments include private equity, hedge funds and venture capital, along with more unusual assets such as fine art, wine (discover how you can start investing in wine here) and antiques.
 Alternative investments are unregulated, which does make them even riskier than other high-risk assets.
 However, in some cases they can generate high returns, and may have the added appeal of being interesting in their own right (as in the case of art or jewellery).
 Be prepared to have your money tied up for many years.